OpenLineage/OpenLineage/spec/Naming.md

 ## Jobs
 ### Context

-A `Job` is a recurring data transformation with Inputs and outputs.
+A `Job` is a recurring data transformation with inputs and outputs.
 Each execution is captured as a `Run` with corresponding metadata.
 A `Run` event identifies the `Job` it is an instance of by providing the job’s unique identifier.
 The `Job` identifier is composed of a `Namespace` and a `Name`.
 The job name is unique within that namespace.

 The core property we want to identify about a `Job` is how it changes over time.
 Different schedules of the same logic applied to different datasets (possibly with different parameters) are different jobs.
 The notion of a `job` is tied to a recurring schedule with specific inputs and outputs.
 It could be an incremental update or a full reprocess or even a streaming job.

-If the same code artifact (for example a spark jar or a templated SQL query) is used in the context of different schedules with different input or outputs then they are different jobs.
+If the same code artifact (for example a Spark jar or a templated SQL query) is used in the context of different schedules with different input or outputs, then they are different jobs.
 We are interested first in how they affect the datasets they produce.

 ### Job Namespace and constructing job names